SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 ![alt_text](images/states_2.png "State switching")

+## Networking and Multiplayer

+For networking, replication of actors (component owners) is required.
+Enable **Replicates** in the actor settings

 # Installation

 First you need to install the plugin on the engine.
 You can do this through the official epic games launcher.